 Obvious as it may seem, getting this in early achieves two key things: “Yes” allows you to move on to other areas around skills, tools and past experiences.

-Finally, “Why do you want to work remotely?” should prompt a good prospect to tell you why they do their best work under their own steam, not just wax lyrical about how it will improve their life generally.
+Finally, “Why are you interested in remote work?” should prompt a good prospect to tell you why they do their best work under their own steam, not just talk about how it will improve their life generally.

 Answers to this should tell you a lot about how someone stays focused, productive and motivated when no one’s looking.
-Good candidates will be able to talk in terms of priorities, handling the inevitable distractions and managing tasks.
+Great Software Engineers will talk in terms of priorities, handling the inevitable distractions and managing tasks.

-3. How would you handle a situation where a project you’re managing or working on is falling behind schedule?
+3. How would you handle a situation where a project you’re working on is falling behind schedule?

 The best remote workers are self-reliant and motivated–but they’re also responsible and proactive.
-This includes knowing when to flag potential problems or admit you’re getting a little off schedule–both of which can happen when you’re not in the same building as your co-workers, who won’t necessarily notice if you’re struggling.
+This includes knowing when to flag potential problems or admit you’re getting off your remote work schedule–both of which can happen when you’re not in the same building as your co-workers, who won’t necessarily notice if you’re struggling.

 Self-guided problem solvers make great telecommuters–but they also know they don’t have to solve every single issue on their own, potentially putting projects or co-workers at risk.
-Hire candidates who have a strategy for handling curveballs, the confidence to admit when they’re struggling and the ability to find solutions.
+Hire Software Engineers who have a strategy for handling curveballs, the confidence to admit when they’re struggling and the ability to find solutions.
 A responsible, “manage expectations” notification gives everyone on the team time to work around any issues.

-4. Your manager/team is offline and there’s a problem.
+4. Your manager/remote team is offline and there’s a problem.
 What will you do?

 Everyone hits last-minute issues.
 Remote workers need to have the confidence, judgement and resourcefulness to make decisions independently when there are problems or challenges and no one else is online.

-Look for candidates capable of taking on what they can to keep things moving, who communicate with relevant team members – and know when something’s urgent enough for an out-of-hours call.
-Candidates who know how to build relationships with co-workers outside their team will also be able to call in the cavalry for advice or company guidelines in similar situations.
+Look for Software Engineers capable of taking on what they can to keep things moving, who communicate with relevant team members – and know when something’s urgent enough for an out-of-hours call.
+Software Engineers who know how to build relationships with co-workers outside their team will also be able to call in the cavalry for advice or company guidelines in similar situations.

-Ultimately, it’s not the specific tools that matter so much as a candidate’s understanding of the importance of communication.
+Ultimately, it’s not the specific tools that matter so much as an Engineer’s understanding of the importance of communication.
 A good remote worker understands the practicalities of conducting, say, a code review via email, GoToMeeting, screenshare…You should be looking for someone who’s figured out what’s most effective for the situation they’re in.